Alternative paths: The Business and Modern Slavery Research Conference 2024

 University of Sussex, Brighton

-The 2024 Business and Modern Slavery Research Conference will take place on Tuesday 10th & Wednesday 11th September in-person and will be hosted by the University of Sussex Business School, Falmer, Brighton, East Sussex, BN1 9RH.
-This conference is co-organised by Hult International Business School
+The 2024 Business and Modern Slavery Research Conference will take place on Tuesday 10th & Wednesday 11th September in-person at Bramber House on the University of Sussex campus in Falmer, Brighton, East Sussex BN1 9RH.
+This conference is co-organised by the University of Sussex Business School and Hult International Business School.

 Call for papers